How Acquisition Can Be Used as an Agency Growth Strategy with Eric Keiles | Ep #86

 - What to look at if you’re looking to acquire another agency.

 Today’s guest, Eric Keiles was doing inbound before inbound was even a thing.
 Eric and his partner founded Square 2 Marketing in 2003 with the intention of helping brands revamp their old-school marketing to the way people are buying in the new millennium.
 In 2009, they partnered with Hubspot and took their business to a new level.

 I met Eric at Hubspot’s 2015 Inbound Conference and quickly learned he is pretty serious about making a plan and sticking to it.
 He has one major B.H.A.G. (big, hairy, audacious goal) and that is for Square 2 to be the #1 inbound agency.
 They’ve been growing organically for a few years at 30%+ but that just wasn’t aggressive enough… so they accelerated it with a layer of acquisitions.
 Actually, 3 acquisitions in just 18 months with 2 more in the pipeline.

-Why would you BUY another agency… or several?
+Why would you BUY another Marketing agency… or several?

 It doesn’t take a huge pile of cash to acquire another agency.

 Eric says it really doesn’t.
 There is, of course, an initial layout of cash on the front end of the deal but his team feels pretty strongly about keeping the existing leadership in place and structuring an attainable earn-out for them.
 They’ve found this situation to be a win-win.
 Square 2 sees the growth and profitability they’re seeking while the agency leader of the acquired firm eliminates the stresses of ownership and gets to focus on an area of the business they’re passionate about while hitting earn-out goals.

 Use these to improve your agency valuation and as a guideline for vetting one you’re looking to acquire.